rashaboura/Movie-explorer-react/README.txt

 3) Build for deployment:
    npm run build

-4) Deploy the 'dist' folder to Netlify / Vercel / GitHub Pages.
+4) Deploy the 'dist' folder to Netlify / Vercel / GitHub Pages